Lucid Dreaming

 This will bring on the hypnagogic state, provided you don't fall asleep first.
 To ensure your brain stays consciously alert, try focusing your awareness as you breathe in, and then relaxing your body further as you breathe out.
 You body really must be relaxed, so actively relieve all tension by squeezing and then releasing all muscle groups.

-If you feel the urge to roll over, good!
 This is your brain sending a signal to your body: are you asleep yet?
 Resist that urge and stay relaxed, and you should begin to experience some serious hypnagogia.
 Do not worry about sleep paralysis.
 Most of the time I don't feel it because my awareness is directed well away from my body.
-If you do feel the paralysis rolling up your body, just go with it deeper, and start to visualize your next lucid dream.
-You are so close to attaining full lucidity inside the dream world!
+If you do feel the paralysis moving up your body, just go with it deeper, and start to visualize your next lucid dream.
+You are close to attaining full lucidity inside the dream world!